CHAPTER I

 §.
 20

-1. The Foundation's Management Board, hereinafter referred to as Management Board, shall be comprised by one to three persons and is appointed and dismissed by the Founder.
+1. Management Board of the Foundation, hereinafter referred to as the Management Board, shall be composed of 1 to 3 persons.
+Management Board, including the President and the remaining members of the Management Board, shall be appointed and dismissed by the Founder.

 §.
 21